 7. Leave interactions for after business hours

 This is surprising to many, but you should look to get a job on LinkedIn outside of business hours.
-That’s based on a Mashable research that showed that only 8.33% of users in America are on LinkedIn during business hours.
+That’s based on Mashable research that showed that only 8.33% of users in America are on LinkedIn during business hours.
 Don’t take this as gospel, of course.
 Test this yourself, and play around with different times of the day.

 8. Tidy up your social media